|email - August 2015|

 The COBE satellite found that the cosmic background radiation isn’t exactly the same in every direction, and guess what!
 That was predicted by the Big Bang, too!
 They just opened the envelope, erased the old prediction, and wrote a new “prediction.”

 For more than a century, scientists have been changing the “predictions” made by the theory of evolution—and evolutionists (like John) say that is a good thing!
 They say science is self-correcting.
 But philosophy masquerading as science isn’t self-correcting—it is self-contradictory.
 It is proved wrong because it wasn’t true in the first place.

-Here’s a medical example: When I was a boy, my father was the esteemed medical director of the William S. Merrell company.
+Here’s a medical example: When I was a boy, my father was the esteemed medical director of the William S. Merrell pharmaceutical company in Cincinnati, Ohio.
 Like all the other good physicians back then, he made me take a salt tablet every day because the human body needs lots of salt, and doesn’t naturally get enough of it.
 Now many products are proudly labeled, “low sodium,” because (it is now believed) too much salt is bad for you.